About REG CPA Exam

 The order in which a candidate takes the four sections of the CPA Exam will vary depending on several individual factors.
 REG is the most standalone of all four sections and can be taken at any time during your CPA Exam process.

-- Make a study regimen and a game plan.
+- Make a study regimen and a game plan you can stick to.

 - Say "no" to distractions to safeguard your study time.